+The Annuity Reserve Fund (ARF), as reported, was \$26.6 million higher than the accrued liabilities for Retirees and Beneficiaries.
+However, the reported balance in the ARF does not appear to include the \$22 million special transfer approved by the Board in 2011.
+We have reflected the transfer in this report.

-The Annuity Reserve Fund (ARF) is currently \$22.1 million higher than the accrued liabilities for Retirees and Beneficiaries.
-The Board approved a transfer of \$12 million from the Annuity Reserve Fund to the Pension Accumulation Fund in 2001 and a transfer of \$5 million in 2005.
-We recommend that a study be undertaken to determine the appropriate ARF reserve balance.
+The Board approved a transfer of \$12 million from the Annuity Reserve Fund to the Pension Accumulation Fund in 2001, a transfer of \$5 million in 2005 and a transfer of \$22 million in 2011.